corda/corda/docs/source/generating-a-node.rst

 * Windows: ``gradlew.bat deployNodes``

 This will create the nodes in the ``build/nodes`` folder.
-There will be a node folder generated for each node defined in the ``deployNodes`` task, plus a ``runnodes`` shell script (or batch file on Windows) to run all the nodes at once.
+There will be a node folder generated for each node defined in the ``deployNodes`` task, plus a ``runnodes`` shell script (or batch file on Windows) to run all the nodes at once for testing and development purposes.
 If you make any changes to your CorDapp source or ``deployNodes`` task, you will need to re-run the task to see the changes take effect.

 You can now run the nodes by following the instructions in :doc:`Running a node <running-a-node>`.